 She thought, He’s not so bad after all.
 He’s cute and charming.
 There’s something mysterious about him.
 I don’t know what.
 The inside is more important than the outside.
 Tony thought, She’s not weird.
 She’s actually sweet and cute.

-That evening after dinner, Peanut and Hoang played blackjack in the sky lounge while Celine Dion’s music was playing on the speakers.
+That evening after dinner, Peanut and Hoang bowled while pop music was playing.
 She figured out Hoang was gay when he acted feminine.
 They giggled and gossiped about the other men a little.
 Another thing, Peanut didn’t understand some of Hoang’s jokes.

 “You should’ve seen your face!
 I’m joking!” said Hoang.